whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 I have really good news!

-If you're like most people (and like me until recently), you probably think that racism, sexism, greed, corruption, and many other troubles are an intrinsic part of basic human nature, or inescapable aspects of every nation around the world.
+If you're like most people (and like me until recently), you may think that troubles like racism, sexism, greed, and corruption are an intrinsic part of basic human nature, or inescapable aspects of every nation around the world.

 The good news is this: it is possible to live without these troubles.